 What does the grammatical form called anarthrous mean?
 It is a word or group of words which appear without definite article.
 Anarthrous constructions are most often intended to point out the quality of something.
 Therefore, when we see this we should dig even deeper for this could be a marker of a definitive point in the God-inspired text to which those who do not have an ἀδόκιμον νοῦν should pay close attention because God is teaching us something vital.

 Notice the cause of a person having an ἀδόκιμον νοῦν.
 Those who have this horrible condition got it because they did not (οὐκ) see fit (ἐδοκίμασαν) to acknowledge (ἔχειν) God (θεὸν).
 Here is an alternate rendering of this phrase, “And as they tried not to hold God in full knowledge.”
-The word rendered here as “in full knowledge” and “to acknowledge” in the ESV and “to hold in full knowledge” in the KJV, is ἔχειν, which is a verb in aorist tense, indicative mood, and active voice.
+The word rendered here as “in full knowledge” and “to acknowledge” in the NASB and “to hold in full knowledge” in the KJV, is ἔχειν, which is a verb in aorist tense, indicative mood, and active voice.
 This means that the action described here is not continuous nor does it indicate the relative time of the action to the time of speaking or writing.
 It describes “the action of having, holding, holding on, counting, considering, regarding, or wearing.”
 However, remember those being described here, “tried NOT to hold God in full knowledge.”
 That is their crime.
 In other words, they are guilty of pushing all true knowledge of God out of their minds which God then allowed that truth to be replaced with something else.
-God delivered them up (παρέδωκεν αὐτοὺς) unto a debased mind (ἀδόκιμον νοῦν).
+God gave them over (παρέδωκεν αὐτοὺς) unto a depraved mind (ἀδόκιμον νοῦν).
 The word παρέδωκεν describes God handing over or giving up or yielding up these people to the very thing they were seeking.
 He allowed them to no longer consider His truth.
 Instead, His truth was seen as false and what was really false was seen as true in these people’s minds.
 This caused them to be seen in God’s eyes as completely worthless.
 Those who sought full rebellion against God and the incarnation of Christ for their sins, were given over to that rebellion so that what they sought seemed perfectly right to them while the truth of the Gospel is seen as foolishness, et cetera.
 This is what the reprobate mind is.
 It does not hold any of God’s truth in it and sees no need to be concerned about the coming judgment.

 18 ἐσκοτωμένοι τῇ διανοίᾳ ὄντες, ἀπηλλοτριωμένοι τῆς ζωῆς τοῦ θεοῦ διὰ τὴν ἄγνοιαν τὴν οὖσαν ἐν αὐτοῖς, διὰ τὴν πώρωσιν τῆς καρδίας αὐτῶν, (Ephesians 4:18 NA28)